chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ```
 -> *(3 .
 [UserProcedure] Parameters: 0)*

-As said before, when we just want `3` we can use `car` since streams are implemented with regular pairs.
+As said before, when we just want `3` we can use `car`, since streams are implemented with regular pairs.

 ```scheme
 (car (cdr-stream (cdr-stream stream)))